vbalasu/datarobot_prediction/README.md

 # How To Use Trifacta For DataRobot Prediction

+> Which patients are more likely to be re-admitted to the hospital?

+If only you could know the answer to the above question, you can take steps to greatly improve patient outcomes and deliver cost-effective care.

+In this post, we will explore how to use Trifacta in conjunction with DataRobot to evaluate new patients for their risk of re-admission.
 Trifacta is a world-class data preparation software platform, and DataRobot is a powerful automated machine learning platform that makes it fast and easy to build and deploy accurate predictive models.

-This page describes how to use Trifacta to *apply* the DataRobot prediction model to new data.
-It assumes that the DataRobot model has already been trained, and is available via an API call to https://app.datarobot.com.
+This post describes how to use Trifacta to *apply* the DataRobot prediction model to new data.
+It assumes that a DataRobot model to predict re-admission risk has already been trained, and is available via an API call to https://app.datarobot.com.

+The overall flow is as follows:

+> ### A. Read new patient data &rightarrow; B. Call DataRobot scoring API &rightarrow; C. Parse and merge results

+### A. Read New Patient Data

+### B. Call DataRobot Scoring API

+### C. Parse and Merge Results

 ### Additional Links